NathanRomike/favorite-jquery/README.md

 ## Description

-> This web page exhbits my comprehension of javascript and utilizing JQuery to make an interactive page.
+> This web page exhibits my comprehension of javascript and utilizing JQuery to make an interactive page.
 Review my work and tell me what you think.
 Lets make awesome stuff together!

 ## Setup